carlosmccosta/effective-parakeet/README.md

 ### Prerequisites

 #### ROS
-Follow the [ROS installation wiki](http://wiki.ros.org/ROS/Installation) to install ROS Kinetic Kame (for Ubuntu 16.04) or ROS Melodic Morenia (for Ubuntu 18.04).
+Follow the [ROS installation wiki](http://wiki.ros.org/ROS/Installation) to install ROS Kinetic (for Ubuntu 16.04) or ROS Melodic (for Ubuntu 18.04).

 Also install catkin and git.